ds0125-uni/edge-processing/README.md

 ### Default Firmware
 The easiest way to use OpenEarable is with the provided App sketch.
-Use this PlatformUI Project as a template.
+Use this [PlatformIO](https://platformio.org) project as a template.

 The absolute minimum needed to run the code successfully is the following: